bigskysoftware/htmx/www/content/essays/web-security-basics-with-htmx.md

 ### Non-cookie authentication

 JavaScript SPAs sometimes authenticate by saving a token in the client's local storage, and then adding that to the [`Authorization` header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Authorization) of each request.
-Unfortunately, there's no way to set the `Authroization` header without using JavaScript, which not as secure; if it's available to your trusted JavaScript, it's available to attackers if they manage to get a malicious script onto your page.
+Unfortunately, there's no way to set the `Authorization` header without using JavaScript, which is not as secure; if it's available to your trusted JavaScript, it's available to attackers if they manage to get a malicious script onto your page.
 Instead, use a cookie (with the above attributes), which can be set and secured without touching JavaScript at all.

 Why is there an `Authorization` header but no way to set it with hypermedia controls?
 Well, that's just one of WHATWG's ~~outrageous omissions~~ little mysteries.